An3sha/Anime-List/README.md

 Hey!
 I'm making this for all the anime lovers.
 It includes anime series and movies of all genres

+Feel free to add your favorite animes too xD

 ## 👁Psychological